ArunNadda/learning-ansible/Install ansible on linux using virtualenv or os package-managers.md

 ### Steps to install using OS package-managers (e.g. yum or apt):

-##### To install Ansible, we will have to Enable EPEL repository on CentOS 7/RHEL 7 and ppa repository for ubuntu/debian.
+##### To install Ansible, EPEL repository should be enabled on CentOS 7/RHEL 7 and ppa repository is required for ubuntu/debian.

 ```
 ### CentOS 7 ###